Cardale Jones

-Cardale Jones (/ˈkɑrdeɪl/; born September 29, 1992) is an American former professional football quarterback.
+Cardale Jones (/ˈkɑrdeɪl/; born September 29, 1992) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes, where he was a CFP national champion, and was selected by the Buffalo Bills in the fourth round of the 2016 NFL draft.
-He was also a member of the Los Angeles Chargers and Seattle Seahawks of the National Football League (NFL), the DC Defenders of the XFL, the Edmonton Elks of the Canadian Football League (CFL), and the Massachusetts Pirates of the Indoor Football League (IFL).
+He was also a member of the Los Angeles Chargers and Seattle Seahawks of the NFL, the DC Defenders of the XFL, the Edmonton Elks of the Canadian Football League (CFL), and the Massachusetts Pirates of the Indoor Football League (IFL).

 Early life

 Jones attended Ginn Academy in Cleveland, Ohio, and played football for Ted Ginn Sr. at Glenville High School.
 Students at Ginn Academy are allowed to play at Glenville High.
 Jones led the Tarblooders to the OHSAA D-I Championship game in 2009.
 While at Glenville, Jones also lettered in basketball and track.
 Jones was ranked by Rivals.com as a three-star recruit.
 He committed to Ohio State University in October 2011.